You Are Here:

 A newly refinished tub is going to look, clean, and feel like a brand new tub, which means it is going to feel slicker than what you've been used to.
 Because of this, you must exercise some caution when stepping into the tub.
 We're not saying it is overly-slippery.
 We're only pointing out that it will be more slippery for a few weeks than before it was refinished.

 Having said that, you may want to opt for adding an anti-slip treatment ($75) to the tub bottom the day of refinishing.
 As the word 'treatment' suggests, this is not a traditional glue-down mat.
 It is an anti-slip surface that is applied to the tub bottom between the primer and top coats.
 It can be detected visually at certain angles depending on the light, but is basically barely noticeable.

 If your tub has never been refinished and you're looking for an anti-slip solution, we can apply a treatment to the tub bottom that you cannot feel or see until it gets wet - then you will feel the grip of the anti-slip surface.
 Cost is $175 for this service.

-The day after refinishing, you have the option of removing this plastic/paper, re-caulking the tub, and re-installing the new or existing drain and overflow cover ... or we can come back to do it for a return trip charge of $95.
-Although most homeowners can do those 3 things, many still prefer that we do it for them so it is a turnkey project.
-It's totally up to you, but for scheduling purposes, we need to know at the time of scheduling is you will require it, as it is an option.
+The day after refinishing, you have the option of removing this plastic/paper, re-caulking the tub, and re-installing a new or the existing drain and overflow cover ... or we can return the next day to do these things for a return trip charge of $95.
+Most homeowners can do these 3 things, but generally still prefer that we do it so it is a turnkey project for them.
+It's totally up to you, but for scheduling purposes, we will need to know if you want the Turnkey Service, as it does require an extra day in our schedule.

 Can I get a FREE estimate?